 Professor Clive Phillips, University of Queensland - the scholarships offer ‘a great opportunity for students to focus their study on animal welfare.
 Keep up the good work!’

 - Professor Ian Duncan , University of Guelph ‘I would like to congratulate UFAW ………… and wish you every success with this excellent scholarship scheme in the future.’

 - Professor Sandra Edwards, University of Newcastle ‘I ……would like to thank UFAW for their continuing support of these vacation scholarships.
 I think these are an important way of introducing students to animal welfare research and often stimulate interest which progresses to a longer term career in this area.’

-THIS AWARD IS NOW CLOSED FOR 2013.
+Click here to download an electronic application form.
 One printed, signed copy of the application form, together with a copy of the student’s CV (no more than 2 sides of A4) should be posted to UFAW using the following address: